 Dutch Dancing

-Whether you are a local or a visitor, the Tulip Time Dutch Dance performances are not to be missed.
-They are a celebration of Holland's cultural heritage and a testament to the enduring spirit of the community.
-So, grab a seat on the sidewalk, sit back, and enjoy the show!
+Whether you’re a lifelong local or a first-time visitor, the Tulip Time Dutch Dance performances are an experience you’ll never forget — a true celebration of Holland’s heritage and the vibrant spirit of its people.
+So find a spot along the parade route, feel the rhythm, and join in the fun!

 History